robenkleene/veep.vim/README.md

 ## `:P`

-`:P` stands for partial, it allows
+`:P` stands for partial, it allows it takes a command (and that command's arguments) as its arguments, and then applies that command *to just the visual selection*.
+This is similar to the builtin in range syntax, `'<,'><command>`, except it also works on partial lines, whereas the builtin *only works on full lines*.
+Vim does not have a builtin way to apply a command to a selection that consists of partial lines.
+So if part of a line is selected with `v` or `CTRL-v`, Vim will still apply the command to the full line, whereas the `P` command will only apply command to the selected part of the line.

 - `:P !` example

-The `:P` command works with other commands, it takes a command (and that command's arguments) as its arguments, and then applies that command *to just the visual selection*.
-This is the same as `'<,'><command>`, except that *only works on full lines*, Vim does not have a builtin way to apply a command to a selection consisting of partial lines.
-So if part of a line is selected with `v` or `CTRL-v`, Vim will still apply the command to the full line, whereas the `P` command will only apply command to the selected part of the line.
+The `:P` command works with other commands,
 The `:P` command is a bit different than the other commands, because it works with other commands, in addition to shell commands (with is why it omits the `Sh` prefix the other commands have.

 The special `:P` (for partial) command.